 How we met: Walking our dogs in Mianus State Park.

 Out plan this weekend: Fish taco and margarita pool party at their house on Sunday.

-The story: Boots’ second girlfiend, Kuda (he’s clearly a player), was the catalyst for my newer friendship with Gabriella, who I met when our dogs fell in love on a hike in Mianus.
+The story: Boots’ second girlfriend, Kuda (he’s clearly a player), was the catalyst for my newer friendship with Gabriella, who I met when our dogs fell in love on a hike in Mianus.
 The pups started playing so we started chatting.
-What I thought would be a quick walk turned into an hour long conversation and exchanging of numbers with a promise to meet up again the following week.
+What I thought would be a quick walk turned into an hour-long conversation and exchanging of numbers with a promise to meet up again the following week.

 Gabriella left her job in fashion to start her business as a personal chef in Greenwich.
 She was talking about how she wanted to build an online following and it was magic.
 In another small-world turn of events, her best friend was referred to Anel that same week when looking for a new personal trainer.